KUGN

 KUGN (590 AM) is a commercial radio station, owned by Cumulus Media and broadcasting a news/talk format.
 Licensed to the city of Eugene, Oregon, it serves the Eugene-Springfield media market.
-KUGN partners with local CBS television affiliate KVAL Channel 13 for breaking news and weather coverage.
-National news is supplied by CBS News Radio.
+The studios and offices are on Executive Parkway.

-KUGN broadcasts with 5000 watts, around the clock.
+KUGN broadcasts with 5,000 watts, around the clock.
 By day, the signal is non-directional.
 But at night, KUGN uses a directional antenna to protect other stations on 590 kHz.
-The transmitter is located in Eugene off North Game Farm Road and KUGN's studios and offices are on Executive Parkway.
+The transmitter is off North Game Farm Road.

 Listeners in the Springfield area can also receive KUGN programming on 98.1 MHz over K251CY, an FM translator.

 Programming

+News and Talk

-On weekdays, KUGN carries nationally syndicated radio shows.
-The day begins with America in The Morning followed by Armstrong & Getty based at KSTE in Sacramento.
-Other hosts on KUGN include Chris Plante, Ben Shapiro, Mark Levin, John Batchelor, Sean Hannity, and Doug Stephan.
+On weekdays, KUGN carries nationally syndicated radio shows, beginning with Red Eye Radio live followed by America in the Morning, Bloomberg Radio live Armstrong & Getty live syndicated out of Sacramento.
+Other programs on KUGN include: The Chris Plante Show, The Sean Hannity Show live, The Mark Levin Show live, America at Night with Rich Valdés live and Red Eye Radio.

 Weekends feature shows on investing, money, home repair and law.
-Syndicated weekend programming includes computer expert Kim Komando and Bill Handel on law.
+Syndicated weekend programming includes gardening expert In the Garden with Ron Wilson live, legal expert Bill Handel live, The Weekend with Michael Brown live, computer experts Rich DeMuro on Saturday and Kim Komando on Sunday Ben Ferguson live and Sterling on Sunday live.
 Some weekday shows are repeated and some weekend hours are paid brokered programming.
+Most hours begin with an update from ABC News Radio.

 Sports

-KUGN is the flagship radio station of the Oregon Sports Network, and broadcasts University of Oregon football and basketball games, which are simulcast on co-owned sports radio station KUJZ 95.3 FM.
+KUGN is the flagship radio station of the Oregon Sports Network.
+It broadcasts University of Oregon Ducks football and basketball games, which are simulcast on co-owned sports radio station KUJZ 95.3 FM.